Astavakrasana

 - It increases the flexibility of the physical body and sharpens the mind.

-- Astavakrasana is adequate for good shape on the Deltoid, Scapula, Triceps, and Internal Oblique muscles.
+- Astavakrasana is adequate for good shape in the deltoid, scapula, triceps, and internal oblique muscles.

-- There is fast blood circulation in the abdomen, which is very effective for the intestines and spleen.
+- Fast blood circulation in the abdomen is sufficient for the intestines and spleen.

-- Astavakrasana activates the Mooladhara (root channel) and Manipur Chakra (solar-plexus channel).
+- Astavakrasana activates the Mooladhara (root channel) and Swadhisthana Chakra.

 - It effectively reduces back pain and removes the slip disk problem effectively.